Engineering

 Urban Planner Salary Overview

-The Urban Planner is one of the most important roles in the Government & Public Service sector of the US economy in 2026.
+The Urban Planner is one of the most important roles in the Engineering sector of the US economy in 2026.
 With a median annual salary of $81,800, compensation for this position ranges from $48,200 at the entry level to $128,400 for highly experienced professionals in top-paying markets.

 This career typically requires Master's in Urban Planning, City Planning, or Regional Planning (AICP-accredited); Bachelor's in urban studies, geography, or related field; some positions accept Bachelor's with experience.
 Valued professional credentials include AICP (American Institute of Certified Planners), LEED AP, CNU-A (Congress for New Urbanism), GISP (GIS Professional).
 On a day-to-day basis, professionals in this role focus on developing comprehensive plans and zoning ordinances, reviewing development proposals, conducting community engagement sessions, analyzing demographic and land use data, preparing environmental impact assessments, advising elected officials on growth management, writing planning reports and staff recommendations, and coordinating with transportation and housing agencies.